1. REGISTER WITH SAMAR AND JOIN THE BE THE MATCH REGISTRY

 The patient’s doctor will determine which source of blood stem cells is best for the patient and decide on the Marrow Donation or the Peripheral Blood Stem Cell donation.

-Marrow Donation: This is a surgical outpatient procedure that takes place at a hospital.
+- Marrow Donation: This is a surgical outpatient procedure that takes place at a hospital.
 You will receive anesthesia and feel no pain during donation.
 Doctors use a needle to withdraw liquid marrow from the back of your pelvic bone (hip bone).
+Only 3-5% of marrow is taken.
 The marrow replaces itself completely within four to six weeks.
-Your body does is not effected by the missing marrow.
-This procedure is done 25% of the time.
+Your body is not affected by the missing marrow.
+This procedure is done about 20-25% of the time.

-Peripheral Blood Stem Cell (PBSC): This is a nonsurgical procedure that takes place at a blood center or outpatient hospital unit.
-For five days leading up to donation, you will be given injections of a drug called filgrastim to increase the number of blood-forming cells in your bloodstream.
+- Peripheral Blood Stem Cell (PBSC): This is a nonsurgical procedure that takes place at a blood center or outpatient hospital unit.
+For five days leading up to donation, you will be given injections of a drug called Filgrastim to increase the number of blood-forming cells in your bloodstream.
 Your blood is then removed through a needle in one arm and passed through a machine that separates out the blood-forming cells.
 The remaining blood is returned to you through the other arm.
-The procedure is done 75% of the time.
+The procedure is done about 75-80% of the time.

-12. WHAT ARE THE RISKS AND SIDE EFFCTS?
+12. WHAT ARE THE RISKS AND SIDE EFFECTS?

 13. HOW LONG DOES IT TAKE FOR A MARROW DONOR TO RESUME NORMAL ACTIVITIES?